karlchris/data-engineering/docs/data-modeling/README.md

 The idea of **normalization** is splitting the big table into smaller table, to remove duplicated information and easier, faster to retrieve the data based on analytics use cases.

+!!! note

-> There's a risk if we split the table into smaller one, then we would need JOIN method to achieve the goals, and JOIN can cause excessive data reading and need more resources.
+    There's a risk if we split the table into smaller one, then we would need JOIN method to achieve the goals, and JOIN can cause excessive data reading and need more resources.

 The **wise** decision to consider pros and cons between Normalization approach but keeping the data in a good state (faster and easy to retrieve), this is the essence of data modeling.